picturesbyrobots/easy-yolov7/README.md

 Always install the requirements inside a [virtual environment](https://docs.python.org/3/library/venv.html):

 ### about cython-bbox
-I've modified requirements.txt to not include cython-bbox. this needs to be done seperately.
+I've modified requirements.txt to not include cython-bbox. this needs to be done seperately because we are building on a windows box.
 I normally install cython-bbox first
 ```
 pip install -e git+https://github.com/samson-wang/cython_bbox.git#egg=cython-bbox
 ```

-If that install successfully install the rest of the requirements via pip install
+If that installs successfully you can install the rest of the requirements via pip install

 ```
 pip install -r requirements.txt